Recovering after Bariatric Surgery

 Body Changes to Expect

-Most of the body changes you experience after bariatric surgery will decrease or pass altogether after a few days or months:
+Most of the body changes you experience while recovering after bariatric surgery will decrease or pass altogether after a few days or months:

 - If you feel nauseous or vomit after returning home, try over-the-counter anti-nausea medications.
 Ask your doctor about receiving intravenous fluids if your nausea interferes with eating.